 Section 4.14.
 Organization.
-The President or President-Elect as provided in these Bylaws, shall serve as the Presider at each meeting of the Board of Directors.
-If the President and President-Elect are absent or decline to serve as the Presider, the Board of Directors may elect or appoint a Temporary Presider to preside at the meeting.
+The President, President-Elect, or Past President as provided in these Bylaws, shall serve as the Presider at each meeting of the Board of Directors.
+If the President and President-Elect or Past President are absent or decline to serve as the Presider, the Board of Directors may elect or appoint a Temporary Presider to preside at the meeting.
 The Secretary or an Assistant Secretary shall act as secretary of each meeting of the Board of Directors.
 If the Secretary and each Assistant Secretary are absent or decline to act, the Board of Directors may elect or appoint a Temporary Secretary for the meeting.